steven-halla/casino_hell/README.md

 "costumes!!! brother man your perception sucks, you need my help more than i thought. "

 black jack demons crest, this means -20 gold each round for both parties

+imrpove start load screen maybe have title flash wait 2 seconds then allow load/start

+opossum in a can need to add money each time to the enemy money pool

+need to fix salley

+am i getting money from opossum in a can nelly????